rutar-academic/rutar.org/content/writing/from_vim_and_tmux_to_neovim.md

 - Allow session persistence with [tmux-ressurect](https://github.com/tmux-plugins/tmux-resurrect).
 - Open new file edits in vim splits / buffers / tabs, and new terminals in tmux panes / windows.

-Overall, this worked well, and I used this setup for a couple years.
+Overall, this worked well.
+I used this setup for a couple years.
 However, over time, I accumulated some annoyances that were challenging to resolve.

 ## Disillusionment